Interested in bringing art and the creative process to all people? We are always looking for talent to join our team at the CAC.

 The CAC offers a unique learning experience in a diverse and dynamic environment for individuals with enthusiasm, a strong work ethic, flexibility and a love for contemporary art!

-Internships are scheduled for 12-14 week sessions occuring in September-December and February-May, as well as 10-12 week summer sessions in May-August.
+Internships are scheduled for 12-14 week sessions occurring in September-December and February-May, as well as 10-12 week summer sessions in May-August.
+The time commitment for most internships averages 10-15 hours per week.

 We are currently accepting resumes for internship opportunities in: